Aberdeen Western Peripheral Route: Project mobilisation

 Financial close on the project with the winning bidder, now known as Aberdeen Roads Limited was achieved on 15 December 2014.
 It was also announced that lifetime costs for the project were down by £220 million thanks to innovative new features on the AWPR such as more durable long-life road surfacing.
 Aberdeen Roads Limited will construct and operate and maintain the route for a period of 30 years.
 It was also announced that the consortium would be bringing forward the scheduled completion dates for the Craibstone and Dyce junctions by Autumn 2016, to be soon followed by the Balmedie to Tipperty dual carriageway by the first half of 2017, following requests from stakeholders.
-Scottish First Minister Nicola Sturgeon, along with Cabinet Secretary Keith Brown, Leader of Aberdeen City Council, Jenny Laing and Leader of Aberdeenshire Council, Jim Gifford attended the site at Balmedie on the 16th February 2015 to perform the ceremonial ground-breaking and officially commence the start of the construction programme.
+Scottish First Minister Nicola Sturgeon, along with Cabinet Secretary Keith Brown, Leader of Aberdeen City Council, Jenny Laing and Leader of Aberdeenshire Council, Jim Gifford attended the site at Balmedie on 16 February 2015 to perform the ceremonial ground-breaking and officially commence the start of the construction programme.

 The main site office was constructed at Ury, Stonehaven with a local firm successfully tendering for and providing the temporary accommodation units.
 Clearance works for the Balmedie site office were performed during the official ground-breaking ceremony and visit of the First Minister, with the first overhead line safety systems being erected and Flannery Plant heavy machinery preparing for the works start.
 The first major traffic management systems for the works included a new 30 mph speed limit around the local roads in the vicinity of Dyce, Goval and Parkhill.
 In addition, traffic lights and lane closures on the A93 North Deeside Road at Milltimber Brae during May and June were implemented to allow for trial digs and work concerning the re-routing of utilities.
-Aberdeen Roads Limited published its first project update newsletter in the Spring of 2015, detailing current and future works plus traffic management measures.
+Aberdeen Roads Limited published its first project update newsletter in the spring of 2015, detailing current and future works plus traffic management measures.